 First Early College Academy Class Graduates from ECC. . .
 Before Graduating High School

-Collegebound students typically receive their high school diploma two to four, sometime more, years before they walk across the commencement stage with a college degree.
+Collegebound students typically receive their high school diploma two to four, sometimes more, years before they walk across the commencement stage with a college degree.

 But the last two years for 10 Union High School graduates has been anything but typical.

 These students — the first class of East Central College’s Early College Academy (ECA) — graduated from the College almost two weeks before graduating from UHS.

 Technically, their college degree is tethered to their high school diploma, but these 10 graduates, seven girls and three boys, attended the ECC commencement ceremony May 14 and the UHS graduation was May 26.

 The misaligned milestones celebrate the grads successfully completing the ECA while earning 60 college credit hours, two diplomas and giving them a unique story to tell.